shlomimatichin/Pymake3/docs/manual.md

 ## Writing make scripts

-The make scripts are written in Python.
-For the sake of clarity, we discuss a few details individually before presenting a complete make script.
+Make scripts for PyMake are written in the Python language.
+For the sake of clarity, we discuss a few aspects of PyMake individually before presenting a complete make script.

 Firstly, you should place `pymake.py` in build/pymake/ in your project folder.
 Then, PyMake can be imported in the following way: